-You’ve found a house within your price range with the features you want, you have made an offer that was accepted, and the inspection has taken place.
+You’ve found a house within your price range with the features you want, you have made an offer that was accepted, and the home inspection has taken place.
 Now what?
 Well, that depends on whether the inspection turned up any problems or deficiencies, especially any major or structural ones.
 If that was the case, then you will have to make some decisions, maybe some tough ones.
 So here’s what you can expect after a Broadview Heights home inspection.

 The Home Inspection Report

-After you, as the buyer have made an offer to purchase, which is mutually acceptable to both you and the seller, you typically have 17 days to hire a home inspector.
-Then, the inspector will carefully examination, using a checklist of over 1,000 items, the home’s features and structural integrity, looking at things like the roof, foundation, and electrical and plumbing systems.
+After you, as the buyer has made an offer to purchase, which is mutually acceptable to both you and the seller, you typically have 17 days to hire a home inspector.
+Then, the inspector will carefully examine, using a checklist of over 1,000 items, the home’s features and structural integrity, looking at things like the roof, foundation, and electrical and plumbing systems.
 After conducting this Broadview Heights home inspection, the inspector will then produce an inspection report that becomes the property of the buyer – a report that details any and all deficiencies and problems found during the course of the inspection.

 Ball in Buyer’s Court

 When you get the inspection report and if it details any problems, it is then up to you, the buyer, to make some decisions about the home purchase.
 You will have to decide whether the problems discovered by the Broadview Heights home inspection are major enough to warrant discontinuing the purchase or whether they are minor enough that you want to move forward toward closing.
 If you opt to go ahead, then you will also have to determine whether you want to request that the seller make some repairs.